vinta/awesome-python/README.md

 *Libraries for making Python faster.*

-* [Cython](http://cython.org/) - Optimizing Static Complier for Python.
+* [Cython](http://cython.org/) - Optimizing Static Compiler for Python.
 Uses type mixins to compile Python into C or C++ modules resulting in large performance gains.
 * [PyPy](http://pypy.org/) - An implementation of Python in Python.
 The interpreter uses black magic to make Python very fast without having to add in additional type information.
 * [Stackless Python](http://www.stackless.com/) - An enhanced version of the Python.
 * [Pyston](https://github.com/dropbox/pyston) - A Python implementation built using LLVM and modern JIT techniques with the goal of achieving good performance.